QUESTIONS AND ANSWERS

 Where are you located?

 Our bakery has been located in Davis, California since 1986.
 Davis is a proudly quirky city, famous for bikes, solar homes, toads, its farmers market, progressivism, and its university (among other things).
 We do not, however, have a retail storefront (we’re opening one soon!).
 Our products are available at these Northern California farmers markets, via Farm Fresh to You, and by mail order via this website (products).
-Visits to our bakery are by appointment only.
+Visits to our baking facility are by appointment only.